Network Computers Not Showing In Windows 10

 NetworkComputersNotShowingOnWindows10

-1. Simultaneously press the Windows key and the “I” key to open the Settings app.
+1. Press the Windows key and the I key to open the Settings app.

-Method #2: Enable File Sharing Support for SMB 1.0/CIFS
+Method 2: Enable SMB 1.0/CIFS File Sharing Support

 NetworkComputersNotShowingOnWindows10

-1. Type “control” in the search box and select “Control Panel” from the most relevant option.
+1. Type “control” in the search box and select “Control Panel”.

-3. Click on the “Turn Windows features on or off” link.
+3. Click “Turn Windows features on or off”.

-5. Click “OK” to save the changes, and then restart your computer.
+5. Click “OK” to save the changes and restart your computer.

-1. Press the Windows key and the “R” key together to open the Run dialog box.
-Type “services. msc” and click “OK” to access the Services window.
+1. Press the Windows key and the R key at the same time to open the Run dialog box.
+Type “services.msc” and click “OK.”

 NetworkComputersNotShowingOnWindows10